Skip to content

 A Tale of Two Communities

-6th November 2025 | Angola | Clearing explosives
+10th November 2025 | Angola | Clearing explosives

-After the war, Bié was one of the country's most landmine-contaminated regions.
 For decades, families here lived under constant threat.
 Hidden landmines made it dangerous to walk to school, farm the fields, and go about daily life.

 Augusto Secuva, a community leader, remembers those days all too well.
-He and his wife raised their five sons surrounded by uncertainty – first in another contaminated village, and then in Bairro Nova Vida.
+He and his wife raised their five sons surrounded by uncertainty - first in another contaminated village, and then here in Bairro Nova Vida.

 After HALO cleared the village, everything changed.